-Figure A-2 Status Screens (page 3 of 3)
+Figure A-2 Status Screens (page 2 of 3) ■ NOTE: For detailed information on the above settings, see the referenced sections.

 The six status screens shown above indicate "draghand values," that is, minimum or maximum values of a parameter that are retained in non-volatile memory until reset by the user.
 The three screens for each parameter cycle continuously and indicate, respectively, the value, date and time of each parameter.
 The "E" located on the right top line indicates that by pressing ENT while viewing any of the three pertinent screens, the values retained in drag-hand memory will be reset to the present value.
 The unit is equipped with a real-time clock to allow a date/time stamp to be recorded in conjunction with each drag-hand quantity.